 ViaTV gets you over 175 TV channels

 Besides, you also get a ViaTV (Vianet’s IPTV) service with its internet package.
 The digital TV service brings to your TV over 175 TV channels from all the major categories from entertainment to sports, news, and movies.
 Like its internet service, the TV costs are also fixed affordably.
-The basic ViaTV takes you back just by Rs 221 a month, and Rs 2,654 on an annual subscription.
+The basic ViaTV takes you back just Rs 221 a month, and Rs 2,654 on an annual subscription.
 You only need to pay for STV activation a deposit of Rs 500 for the STB to get the prominent IPTV service with your Vianet broadband package.

 ViaTV Package Costs | 1 Month | 3 Months | 12 Months |